 FWS money is not credited to a student's account and cannot be used to confirm registration.
 Students are expected to budget carefully and use their FWS income wisely to support their educational expenses.
 Income earned through FWS does not have to be repaid.
 A student's FWS hourly salary will not be lower, but may exceed the federal minimum wage.
-Effective Fall 2018, the pay rate will be $9.00 per hour.
+The pay rate will be $11.00 per hour.
 Students are paid once a month for hours worked.
-Generally, students may work up to 15 hours per week while school is in session.
+Generally, students may work up to 12 hours per week while school is in session.

 How do I apply for Federal Work-Study?

 - Federal Work-Study is awarded based on eligibility as determined by your completed Free Application for Federal Student Aid (FAFSA).
-The priority FAFSA filing date to be considered for FWS is January 17, 2017 for the 2017-18 award year and January 16, 2018 for the 2018-19 award year.
+MTSU’s priority FAFSA filing date to be considered for FWS is February 1, 2023 for 2023-24 award year and March 1, 2024 for the 2024-25 award year.
 Students must indicate on the FAFSA that they are interested in Federal Work-Study (FWS).
 Continuing and transfer students must have a minimum 2.0 GPA.

 - If awarded FWS, the student must ACCEPT the offer on PipelineMT.
 Students will have approximately two weeks to accept a FWS offer on PipelineMT or the offer will be cancelled and may be awarded to another student.